There is such a serious shortage of animal feed in Samburu County, livestock farmers are appealing to the government to intervene.

 “We were informed that they will be buying the livestock at a fixed price.
 We shall not accept anything less than Sh15,000 for the cattle or Sh5000 for the goats,” said one of the locals.

 It appeared the locals had been incited by the brokers who normally buy cattle from them.A local versed with the trade said the brokers buy the cattle at a cheap price and sell at a higher price.

 The Kenya Red Cross Society last week experienced nearly the same scenario at Bangali about 80 kilometres from Madogo along the Garissa Nairobi high way while undertaking the de-stocking programme.

 The Red Cross official said their mission is to ensure pastoralists get the money for selling their livestock without the brokers interfering with the process.

-“This is humanitarian work, but the brokers want to make a kill out of the situation.
-We are trying to save a desperate situation yet some people want to make profit,’’ he said.
+“This is humanitarian work, but the brokers want to make a kill out of the situation,’’ he said.